- Table of Contents

 Understanding the logistical aspects of the interview day is as crucial as the content of your responses.
 Determine the interview location, date, and time well in advance.
 Calculate the estimated travel time and plan to arrive at least 10-15 minutes before the scheduled time.

-Consider doing a trial run to the interview location if it's unfamiliar, ensuring you're aware of potential traffic or public transportation delays.
-This proactive approach not only demonstrates your punctuality but also minimises the stress associated with last-minute disruptions.
+If the interview location is unfamiliar, consider doing a trial run, ensuring you're aware of potential traffic or public transportation delays.
+This proactive approach demonstrates your punctuality and minimises the stress associated with last-minute disruptions.

 In essence, the before-the-interview phase is about constructing a solid foundation that aligns your understanding of the company with your unique qualifications.
-This strategic approach not only enhances your preparedness but also showcases your genuine interest and commitment to the potential employer.
-With this groundwork, you're not just attending an interview; you're embarking on a purposeful journey to communicate your value and secure a meaningful place within the organisation.
+This strategic approach enhances your preparedness and showcases your genuine interest and commitment to the potential employer.
+With this groundwork, you're not just attending an interview but embarking on a purposeful journey to communicate your value and secure a meaningful place within the organisation.

 Day of the Interview